khachapuris/clic/README.md

 ### How to exit

-To exit the calculator's CLI, type `/q` and press Enter.
+To exit the calculator's CLI, type `exit` and press Enter.

 To exit the calculator's TUI, press the backslash `\`